 If outgoing Internet traffic is slower than expected, increase the number of redirectors spawned by Squid.
-In the squid.conf file, go to the redirect_children tag and increase the number by 10.
+In the squid.conf file, go to the redirect_children tag (Squid v2.5) or the url_rewrite_children tag (Squid v2.6), and increase the number by 10.
 The current default is 30.